256.98 Wrongfully obtaining assistance; theft.

 Subd.
 6. Rule superseded.
 Rule 17.03, subdivision 2, of the Minnesota Rules of Criminal Procedures that relates to joint trials is superseded by this section to the extent that it conflicts with this section.

 Subd.
-8. Disqualification from program.
-Any person found to be guilty of wrongfully obtaining assistance by a federal or state court or by an administrative hearing determination, or waiver thereof, through a disqualification consent agreement, or as part of any approved diversion plan under section 401.065, or any court-ordered stay which carries with it any probationary or other conditions, in the aid to families with dependent children program, the Minnesota family assistance program-statewide, the food stamp program, the Minnesota family investment plan, child care program, the general assistance or family general assistance program, or the Minnesota supplemental aid program shall be disqualified from that program.
+8. Disqualification from program. (a) Any person found to be guilty of wrongfully obtaining assistance by a federal or state court or by an administrative hearing determination, or waiver thereof, through a disqualification consent agreement, or as part of any approved diversion plan under section 401.065, or any court-ordered stay which carries with it any probationary or other conditions, in the Minnesota family assistance program, the food stamp program, the general assistance program, or the Minnesota supplemental aid program shall be disqualified from that program.
 The needs of that individual shall not be taken into consideration in determining the grant level for that assistance unit: